RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Disassembly

-First step in the disassembly is to remove the three Phillips screw on the underside.
+First step in the disassembly is to remove the three Phillips screws[^1] on the underside.
+These are the most common type for the breadbin model.

 **Footnotes**
-[^1]: Phillips pan head (7.0mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 10.0 mm
+[^1]: Phillips pan head (6.8mm), Sheet metal screw, Fully threaded, Thread diameter: 3.5 mm, Fastener length: 10.0 mm